-The goal of the Annual Capitol Hill Advocacy Day is to interact with and educate Federal policy makers and elected representatives in Washington, D.C. on the importance of promoting better outcomes for all eligible students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.
+The goal of the Capitol Hill Advocacy Day is to interact with and educate Federal policy makers and elected representatives in Washington, D.C. on the importance of promoting better outcomes for all eligible students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.